All three of these things get a lot of flack for being elitist, obscure, irrelevant, painful, and useless. But are they?

 Haskell and functional programmers write needlessly intricate code exercises just to publish papers, they say.
 Jazz musicians play weird music that nobody listens to.
 They practice endlessly just to impress other musicians with their tricks.
 Pure mathmeticians devote their life to insane puzzles that have no relevance to anything remotely useful.

 “Imperative programming is literally fuelling the world.
 I would even say that imperative programming is the only kind of programming that exists.
 Everything else is just toys for academics to play with.”
-Tsoding on the Superiority of Imperative Programming
+Tsoding (probably half-joking) on the Superiority of Imperative Programming

 Haskell is just ‘code for coders’.
 Jazz is just ‘music for musicians.’
 Pure math is just ‘math for mathematicians.’
 It’s all a useless cyclical exercise that doesn’t bring any value to the real world.